jacobobryant/biff/libs/authenticate/README.md

 # biff.authenticate

-A collection of Reitit routes which provide sign-in-via-email (6 digit code) functionality to your web app, including a default signin page and pluggable captcha/email providers.
+A collection of Reitit routes which provide sign-in-via-email (6-digit code) functionality to your web app, including a default signin page and pluggable captcha/email providers.